Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-The author with his wife posing for a photo at the top of John Brewers Rock
+The author Andrew Bloem with his wife posing for a photo at the top of John Brewers Rock

 👉 Jump to: Best Things | Sites & Attractions | Museums & Culture | Bays & Beaches | Outdoor Adventures | Food & Drink

-In St. Thomas, you’ll find salty ocean adventures like sailing, paddling, snorkeling, and scuba diving.
+You’ll find salty ocean adventures like sailing, paddling, snorkeling, and scuba diving.
 Every day is a sunny day providing year-round warm weather.
-And let’s not forget about our unbelievable beaches with their white sand, turquoise waters, and swaying palms.
+And let’s not forget about our unbelievable beaches with white sand, turquoise waters, and swaying palms.

-But I must say, after living here for the last year, I’ve also learned to enjoy everything else this island has to offer outside of the salt, sun, and sand.
-Those are great, obviously.
-But after taking a deeper dive into the culture, sites, and attractions, my list of things to do in St. Thomas may look a little different than most.
+But I must say, after living in St. Thomas for a few years, I’ve learned to enjoy everything this island has to offer.
+After a deeper dive into the culture, sites, and attractions, my list of things to do in St. Thomas may look slightly different than most.
 Enjoy!
+And be sure to bookmark my guide on where to stay in St. Thomas.

-34 Best Things to Do in St Thomas, US Virgin Islands
+34 Best Things to Do in St Thomas

 Magens Bay Beach

-Bask in the sun at the USVI’s most famous shoreline
+Bask in the sun along the USVI’s most famous shoreline.

 View of Magens Bay on St. Thomas